code56/ontologiesreproducibility/README.md

 ## Usage

-To use this code, you can simply run the main.py file.
+To use this code, you can simply run the main.py file (i.e. Deus_ex_machina.py).
 This file takes as input a CSV file containing data that has been annotated with ontologies, and uses a pre-trained machine learning model to classify the data.
 The output is a new CSV file containing the classified data.

 ## Contributing